 STORAGE_SIZE is zero.
 For guaranteed restore points,

-STORAGE_SIZE indicates the amount of disk space in the fast recovery area used to retain logs required to guarantee
+STORAGE_SIZE indicates the approximate number of bytes of disk space in the fast recovery area that is tied up retaining logs required to guarantee

 DATABASE to that restore point.